dgl/ip.wtf/fun/README.md

 Because it's so simple you shouldn't need a web server, just open the file directly in your browser for development.

-These files should be self contained, i.e. you only add a HTML file to the repo, using inline JavaScript.
+These files should be self contained, i.e. you only add an HTML file to the repo, using inline JavaScript.
 Best practices be damned.
 If you need to use external code, pull it in via unpkg.com.